johnperry-math/mew_cats/README.md

 To the right on the GitHub page you should see a panel called "Releases".
 That will be a PDF of the most recent version.
-Among the files in the main folder you will find several
+Among the files in the main folder you will find several historical releases, which you can read if you're in the mood to see what our older errors were and what it was like to use Sage in Python2.

 ## Editing